rwtema/FunkyLocomotion/README.md

 Framed
 ======

 A WIP frames mod that I've been developing.
 It's not yet finished and changes will likely be made if the process if found to be buggy.
-This is not to be distributed in mod packs yet.
+You have permission to use this mod in public or private modpacks, provided that credit is given and the distributed files are not modified.

-Also bear in mind that this is initially being made using a majorly refactored version of Forge, as such some current mods may not be compatible.
+Bear in mind that this is initially being made using a majorly refactored version of Forge, as such some current mods may not be compatible.